RebeccaHartmanDND/Twitch-Alertbox/README.md

 1. Open `index.html` in a web browser to test the alerts.
 2. Use the commands `!testfollow` and `!testraid` in your chat to simulate a follow and raid event respectively.
 These commands will trigger the alert system and play the corresponding sounds.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright

+© 2025 MiseryJane on Twitch

 ## Configuration

 You can configure the bot further by adjusting the settings in `script.js`, such as changing the alert text, sound files, or even the animation style in `style.css`.